Rajeswari953/E-Commerce-sales-dashboard-/README.md

 # E-Commerce Sales Dashboard (Power BI)

 ## Project Overview
 This project presents an E-commerce Sales Dashboard created using Power BI.
-The dashboard helps analyze sales performance and provides insights into revenue, product performance, and regional sales distribution.
+The dashboard analyzes sales performance and provides insights into revenue, product performance, and regional sales trends.

 ## Tools Used
 - Power BI
 - Data Visualization
 - Data Analysis

+## Dataset Files
+The dashboard is built using the following datasets:

+- Orders.csv
+- Details.csv

+These datasets contain information about customer orders, products, sales amount, quantity, and profit.

 ## Key Metrics Analyzed
 - Total Sales